gatling/gatling/src/docs/content/reference/current/http/protocol/index.md

 ### Checks

 You can define checks at the http protocol definition level with: `check(checks: HttpCheck*)`.
-They will be apply on all the requests, however you can disable them for given request thanks to the `ignoreProtocolChecks` method.
+They will be apply on all the requests, however you can disable them for given request thanks to the `ignoreDefaultChecks` method.

 {{< alert tip >}}
 For more details see the dedicated section [here]({{< ref "../check" >}}).